johndpope/Bitcoin_non_coerced_hardfork/README.md

 There are many users in bitcoin that continue to use very old node reference clients.
 It should always be of great concern if even 1% of the users of bitcoin don't agree with any conensus change if it disenfranchises them from the safety and security of the social contract they believe they have with the maintainers of the environment, by removing the infrastructure that is necessary for them to continue using their node.
 There are many people that are not concerned with block sizes, nor transaction fees, nor even mining centralization.

 Added onto that is the issue of mining infrastructure.
 Whether miners are malicious or not, it has to be recognized that any attempt to change the mining hashing algorithm will be met with great resistance, and deservedly so.
 Even if a change of this nature was arguably justifiable as a result of a 51% attack by a large miner or group of miners, the non-attacking miners will be negatively affected in the same way as the attacking mining interest is.
 This is a long-term untenable position for both miners, and for the maintainers of the consensus rules.
-It should also be recognized the amount of resources that have been invested into that part of bitcoin security.
+It should also be recognized the amount of resources that have been invested in the integral part of bitcoin security that is mining.
 They must be protected from disenfranchisement as well.

 # The Proposal : Dual-Locked chains.